practical-scientific-computing/practical-scientific-computing.github.io/python/05-functions.md

 functions are:

   * Function naming
-  * Code Documentation
+  * Code documentation
-  * Clear Exits
+  * Simple exits and branching
   * Code reuse (Use many small functions opposed to few large ones)

 ### Function Naming

 We've mentioned that function names should be made of full words, separated if necessary by underscores.
-Because functions DO something, the name should often be a verb.
+Because functions *do* something, the name should often be a verb.
 Likewise, argument names should usually be clear nouns that express what the argument should be.
 Let's see the normalize example again: